knmkr/dbsnp-pg/README.md

 A PostgreSQL porting of [NCBI dbSNP](http://www.ncbi.nlm.nih.gov/SNP/).

+Database schema of dbSNP is [distributed in MS SQL Server schema](http://ftp.ncbi.nih.gov/snp/database/shared_schema/), however, [as mentioned in official handbook site](http://www.ncbi.nlm.nih.gov/books/NBK21088/#ch5.ch5_s6), it is not straightforward task to create a local copy of dbSNP:

+> How to Create a Local Copy of dbSNP
+>
+> ...
+>
+> Due to security concerns and vendor endorsement issues, we cannot provide users with direct dumps of dbSNP.
+The task of creating a local copy of dbSNP can be complicated, and should be left to an experienced programmer.
+The following sections will guide you in the process of creating a local copy of dbSNP, but these instructions assume knowledge of relational databases, and were not written with the novice in mind.

+So we simply ported schema to PostgreSQL and created dumps of database, thus users can easily build local copy of dbSNP on non-windows platforms.

-[NCBI dbSNP is distributed in MS SQL Server schema](http://ftp.ncbi.nih.gov/snp/database/shared_schema/).
-We simply ported original schema to PostgreSQL, and implemented query functions to get SNP information like in dbSNP website.
+Moreover, official FTP does not provide SQL queries to get SNP information from database.
+So we also implemented query functions to get SNP information like in dbSNP website.

 ## How to use